Our Journey

 Positive Women & BoMake

-Girlds education project between the UK & Swaziland
+Girls education project between the UK & Swaziland

-Following the success of our Alpha Pilots, Dorcas Aid International asked us to participate in a Dutch Relief Alliance NGO consortium bid with the Netherlands Red Cross, to launch the 121 Project
+Following the success of our Alpha Pilots, Dorcas Aid International asked us to participate in a Dutch Relief Alliance NGO consortium bid with the Netherlands Red Cross, to launch the 121 Project.

 We were responsible for setting up channels between individual donors in the Netherlands and UK, and individual recipients via banks in Ethiopia and Malawi.
 Unfortunately the pilot was cancelled due to the Covid-19 pandemic.